 Local, national and international economic factors influence the District's revenues.
 Positive economic growth correlates with increased revenues from sales taxes.
 Economic growth in the local economy may be measured by a variety of indicators such as employment growth, unemployment, and new construction and assessed valuation.
-The District has enjoyed steady growth in recent years and hopes to continue the trend in the next fiscal year.
 The District has prepared its budget for the next fiscal year considering the economic factors discussed above.